 Above: The Fisheye lens needs no introduction.

-Another worry is that the iPhone 5 will likely not fit the case, meaning you need to keep updating that part of the kit when you upgrade phones.
-As long as you can update the iPro case this shouldn’t be too much hassle.
+Another worry is that future iPhones will likely not fit the case, meaning you need to keep updating that part of the kit when you upgrade phones.
+As long as Schneider continues to release new cases, this shouldn’t be too much hassle.

 On the upside fixing the handle and twisting out the lenses is akin to disassembling and assembling a sniper rifle.
 There’s something of the cloak-and-dagger assassin mission about the whole thing.

-The modular system of the iPro Lens means Schneider Optics can add more lenses later, and a decent telephoto lens must be the top of its priority list.
-Getting a decent optical zoom out of the iPhone will make most compact cameras redundant (although nearly all are much cheaper than the iPhone, of course).
+The modular system of the iPro Lens means Schneider Optics can add more lenses later, and the new addition of a telephoto lens gives the iPhone the optical zoom you've always wanted, and made most compact cameras redundant in the process (although nearly all are much cheaper than the iPhone, of course).